-Bellevue gun dealer opens up shop at home, neighbors concerned
+Sarpy County gun dealer plans to open shop at home, neighbors concerned

-BELLEVUE, Neb.
+Sarpy County, Neb.
 (WOWT) - Working from home has become commonplace.

 But some residents in a Sarpy County neighborhood worry that a proposed home-based business is far from normal.